Last updated 18 February 2018

 It should also be noted that

-this technology now protects travel documents, commonly known as electronic passports, in close to 120 countries, dating back as far as 2006.
+this technology now protects over 1B travel documents, commonly known as electronic passports, in close to 120 countries, dating back as far as 2006.

 #3: A national ID card scheme can lead to greater transparency